 Co-Founder and CCO

-Benjamin has over three decades of experience as a Creative Director.
-He started one of the world’s first all digital-based design firms, Hopping Media, just as the internet was becoming of age in 1994.
+Benjamin has over two decades of experience as a Creative Director.
+He started one of the world’s first all digital-based design agencies, Hopping Media, just as the internet was becoming of age in 1995.
 He has worked for numerous high-profile companies, including Apple, Microsoft, Cisco Systems, NETGEAR, and Facebook.
-Under the auspices of Warrior Beat, Benjamin serves as Creative Director to create a visually welcoming environment, and acts as the chief coffee sheppard for the other founders. .
+Under the auspices of Warrior Beat, Benjamin serves as Creative Director to create a visually welcoming environment and acts as the chief coffee sheppard for the other founders.